 The Pryor Mountain Wild Mustang Center has a long history that has worked towards preserving the wild horses in the neighboring Pryor Mountains.
-The Mustang Center is a 501(c)(3) nonprofit organization.Put Pryor Mountain Wild Mustang Center into our Lovell itinerary maker to see other points of interest to visit during your vacation in Lovell.
+The Mustang Center is a 501(c)(3) nonprofit organization.Plan to visit Pryor Mountain Wild Mustang Center and other customer-reviewed, writer-recommended Lovell attractions using our Lovell travel route planner .

 The Pryor Mountain Wild Mustang Center was incorporated in 1998 by Reverend Floyd Schwieger and John T. Nickle with initial donations of $300 each.
 John Nickle served as President and appointed Rev. Schwieger, Richard Doerr, Jim Edwards, Daphne Hartman, and Phillip Schaeling as the original board.
 Not long afterwards Hope Ryden, Bill Roberts, Wes Meeker, and Dr. Phillip Sponenberg were added.
 These were later joined by Cal S. Taggart, Todd Wacaser, Jim Minchow, Kathy Johnsey, LaMoine Sorenson, and Nancy Cerroni.
 Rev. Schwieger, Richard Doerr, and Cal Taggart are now deceased and Wes Meeker and Phillip Schaeling no longer serve on the board.